Cheongna Haneul Bridge

-The Third Incheon Bridge, or Third Yeonryuk Bridge, is a reinforced concrete cable-stayed bridge currently under construction in Incheon, South Korea.
-Construction began in December 2021 and is projected to be completed by 2025.
-The bridge will connect Cheongna International City in Seo District, Incheon and Jung District, Incheon on Yeongjongdo providing a third link to Incheon International Airport.
-In addition to a six-lane highway, pedestrian and cycle lanes will be installed, together with an observatory on one of the bridge's 180m towers.
-The bridge will connect to the Gyeongin Expressway and is projected to allow travel times from Yeongjongdo of 30 minutes to Yeouido and 45 minutes to Gangnam.
+The Cheongna Haneul Bridge is a reinforced concrete cable-stayed bridge located in Incheon, South Korea.
+Construction began in December 2021 and the bridge opened in January 2026.
+The Third Landing Bridge was a tentative name before its opening.
+The bridge connects Cheongna International City in Seo District, Incheon and Jung District, Incheon on Yeongjongdo providing a third link to Incheon International Airport.
+In addition to a six-lane highway, pedestrian and cycle lanes are installed, together with an observatory on one of the bridge's 180 m towers.
+The bridge connects to the Gyeongin Expressway and is projected to allow travel times from Yeongjongdo of 30 minutes to Yeouido and 45 minutes to Gangnam.